Revelations: Persona: Music

 The music for Persona was written by Hidehito Aoki, Kenichi Tsuchiya, Misaki Okibe and Shoji Meguro.
 Persona was Tsuchiya and Meguro's first major work, with Meguro beginning shortly before he officially joined Atlus' internal staff.
 Meguro worked on the title for approximately a year, composing ten to twenty percent of the score.
 The first piece composed by Meguro was "The Aria of the Soul", the theme for the Velvet Room, originally commissioned by Aoki.
 "The Aria of the Soul" would become a mainstay in future Persona titles.
 For the PSP re-release, Meguro composed new music alongside remixing original tracks.
 While he kept the original atmosphere, he also used the experience and musical techniques gained from his work on Persona 3 and 4.
-He also tried some new techniques, such as with the opening theme, which began with a pop motif before transitioning into heavy metal, along with changing the important lyrics from English to Japanese.
+He also tried some new techniques, such as with the opening theme, which began with a pop motif before transitioning into heavy metal, along with changing the important lyrics from English to Japanese, with vocals provided by Persona 3 main vocalist, Yumi Kumikoda.

 The official soundtrack album, Persona Be Your True Mind Original Soundtrack, was released on June 17, 1999.
 An arrange album, Megami Ibunroku Persona Original Soundtrack & Arrange Album, was released April 18, 1999.
 In Japan, the official soundtrack for the PSP port was released on April 29, 2009.
 In the United States, the Persona soundtrack was packaged with the game's retail release.